-Capital assets, which consist of buildings, equipment, and automobiles with an initial cost of \$2,500 or more and an estimated useful life in excess of one year, are reported in the governmental activities columns in the government-wide financial statements.
+Capital assets, which consist of buildings, equipment, and automobiles with an initial cost of \$2,500 or more and an estimated useful life in excess of one year, are reported in the governmental activities columns in the financial statements.
 Capital assets are recorded at historical cost.
+Donated capital assets are recorded at acquisition value.